davidrosado4/Advanced-Mathematics-MSc/Harmonic Analysis/Programming exercises/Exercise 1/README.md

-You can find the Octave code, the report and the data in txt format.
+You can find the Octave code, the report, the statement and the data in txt format.